robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-setup-and-maintenance/kb-zookeeper/kb-how-to-check-the-list-of-watches.md

----
-title: "How to check the list of watches"
+#How to check the list of watches
 linkTitle: "How to check the list of watches"
 description: >
     How to check the list of watches